-- Safe travelling routes to amenities and recreational grounds are provided including for example, bike routes away from traffic, pedestrian crossings, traffic calming systems, lowering of speed limits and addressing 'ratruns'; - Safe areas are established in residential areas which; favour pedestrians and children's play areas over traffic, have speed limits of walking speed and separate roads with access for bicycles, buses and pedestrians from those open to motor vehicles.
+- Safe travelling routes to amenities and recreational grounds are provided including for example, walking, and cycling routes away from traffic, pedestrian crossings that match desire lines, traffic calming systems, lowering Page | 25 of speed limits, and addressing 'rat-runs'. - Safe areas are established in residential areas which; favour pedestrians and children's play areas over traffic, have speed limits of walking speed and separate roads with access limited to pedestrians, bicycles, and buses, separate from those open to motor vehicles.